-- 49.2.6.1 Provide for a range of activities to serve residents of the Zone and residents within adjoining Ladies Mile residential areas (including areas on the south side of State Highway 6 and Threepwood) that reduce the need for travel along State Highway 6, including: - Educational facilities including a development threshold relating to operation of a high school within the Zone; - b.
+- 49.2.6.1 Provide for a range of activities to serve residents of the Zone and residents within adjoining Ladies Mile residential areas (including areas on the south side of State Highway 6 and Threepwood) that reduce the need for travel along State Highway 6, including: - Educational facilities including a development threshold relating to operation of a high school within the Zone: - b.
 A variety of commercial activities to provide for the day-to-day needs of the Ladies Mile communities; - c.
 Recreational and open space areas; and - d.
 Other community facilities including sportsgrounds and buildings for community uses. - 49.2.6.2 Require the integration of the Zone with the adjoining residential areas at Ladies Mile and State Highway 6 by: - a.
 Strategically locating intersections at key points on State Highway 6 and Lower Shotover Road; - b.
-Ensuring collector road widths and configurations are consistent with their efficient utilisation as bus routes; - Limiting development until pedestrian and cycle crossings of State Highway 6 are provided at, Lower Shotover Road and Howards Drive at locations that support integration with public transport within walking distance of residential areas; and - d.
-Providing for new road connections that enable access to bus services. - 49.2.6.3 Provide for efficient and effective public transport through: - a.
-Requiring higher-a minimum residential densityies within the Zone north of State Highway 6; - b.
-Ensuring collector road widths and configurations are consistent with their efficient utilisation as bus routes; - c.
-Limiting onsite carparking via maximum rates for residential, office, retail, and education activities; - d.
+Ensuring collector road widths and configurations are consistent with their efficient utilisation as bus routes: - c.
+Limiting development until pedestrian and cycle crossings are provided across all arms of the Stalker Road / State Highway 6 and the Howards Drive/State Highway 6 intersections State Highway 6 are provided at, LowerShotover Road and Howards Drive at locations that support integration with public transport within walking distance of residential areas; and - d.
+Providing for new road connections that enable access to bus services. - 49.2.6.3 Provide for efficient and effective public transport through: - Requiring higher a minimum residential densityies within the Medium Density Residential and High Density Residential Precincts in the Zone north of State Highway 6; - Ensuring collector road widths and configurations are consistent with their efficient utilisation as bus routes; - c. \underline{L} imiting onsite carparking via maximum rates for $\underline{residential}$, office, retail \underline{L} and education activities; - d.
 Limiting Managing on-street parking; and - e.
-Requiring key transport infrastructural works related to public transportation to be in place prior to development. - 49.2.6.4 Encourage the use of pedestrian and cycling modes by: - Requiring high-quality, well connected, integrated and legible walking and cycling routes within the zone and linking them to existing routes outside the Zone including by the Amenity Access Area on on both sides of the State Highway and ensure that adjacent development positively contributes to the amenity of these routes; and - Discouraging private vehicle ownership and use by limiting onsite carparking via maximum rates for residential office and retail activities: - c.
-Requiring minimum cycle parking to be provided onsite for commercial, educational and residential activities.; and - d.
-Enhancing active travel experiences by requiring adjacent development to integrate with the Key Crossing shown on the Structure Plan and by providing high-quality recreation spaces along routes
+Requiring key transport infrastructural works related to public transportation to be in place prior to development. - 49.2.6.4 Encourage the use of pedestrian and cycling modes by: - a.
+Requiring high-quality, well connected, integrated and legible walking and cycling routes within the zone and linking them to existing routes outside the Zone including by the Amenity Access Area on on both sides of the State Highway and ensure that adjacent development positively contributes to the amenity of these routes; and - Discouraging private vehicle ownership and use by limiting onsite carparking via maximum rates for residential office and retail activities: - Requiring minimum cycle parking to be provided onsite for commercial, educational and residential activities: and - d.
+Enhancing active travel experiences by requiring adjacent development to integrate with the Key